Chapter 11: virtio -- The Paravirtualized Device Model

 virtio-vsock (Device ID 19)

-The address family AF_VSOCK was introduced in Linux 4.8.
 Each endpoint is addressed by a (CID, port) pair.
 Reserved CIDs: VMADDR_CID_HYPERVISOR = 0, VMADDR_CID_LOCAL = 1, VMADDR_CID_HOST = 2, VMADDR_CID_ANY = 0xFFFFFFFF.
 Firecracker sets VSOCK_HOST_CID = 2 for the host-side endpoint.

 Queues.
 Firecracker implements three queues (VSOCK_NUM_QUEUES = 3): RXQ (index 0) for data from host to guest, TXQ (index 1) for data from guest to host, and EVQ (index 2) for event messages.
 All three are sized to 256 descriptors.
 Each descriptor chain encodes exactly one vsock packet: a 44-byte header followed by an optional payload up to MAX_PKT_BUF_SIZE = 65536 bytes.